Limits on the Statistical Description of Charged de Sitter Black Holes: Heat Capacity and Breakdown of Thermodynamics

 Using the $\gamma=1$ normalization, it is easily demonstrated that the heat capacity of Reissner-Nördstrom de Sitter black holes also vanishes in the Nariai limit, see e.g. \cite{Castro:2022cuo,Blacker:2025zca}.
 One should not jump to the conclusion, however, that Nariai black holes have a similar breakdown in their statistical description.
 Using Bousso-Hawking normalization, the heat capacity is given by \beq \tilde C_b^Q = \tilde T_b\left(\frac{\partial S_b}{\partial \tilde T_b}\right)_Q ~, \eeq where $Q$ denotes that the charge is kept fixed.
 In Fig. \ref{fig:SH_BH_uncharged} we display the heat capacity as a function of the black hole radius.
 For comparison, we also include the heat capacity defined using $\gamma=1$ normalization

 From Fig. \ref{fig:SH_BH_uncharged} we see that the heat capacity $\tilde C_b$ of an uncharged black hole is monotonically decreasing as a function of black hole radius.
-In the Nariai limit $r_b\to r_N = \frac{\ell_4}{\sqrt{3}}$, this reduces to \beq \text{Uncharged Nariai:} \qquad \lim_{r_b\to r_N}\tilde C_b = - \frac{\pi \ell_4^2}{G_4} ~, \eeq which agrees with \eqref{eq:UnchargedHeatNariai}.
-The heat capacity goes to zero for small (Planck mass) black holes, as it should.
+On one end, the heat capacity goes to zero for small (Planck mass) black holes.
 Concretely, in the semi-classical limit $\sqrt{G_4}/\ell_4 \ll 1$ we find that $\tilde C_b = -1$ for Planck mass black holes with radius $r_b \sim \sqrt{G_4}$.
-Hence, general relativity breaks down in an `ordinary' way for these black holes.
+For these microscopic black holes, the energy of their thermal radiation becomes comparable to the energy of the black hole itself, which means that the system cannot be reliably described as ensemble at fixed temperature.
+This is also the point where general relativity as an effective field theory breaks down and higher curvature terms become relevant.

+On the other end along the neutral branch, the Nariai limit $r_b\to r_N = \frac{\ell_4}{\sqrt{3}}$, the heat capacity reduces to \beq \text{Uncharged Nariai:} \qquad \lim_{r_b\to r_N}\tilde C_b = - \frac{\pi \ell_4^2}{G_4} ~, \eeq which agrees with \eqref{eq:UnchargedHeatNariai}.
+The non-vanishing heat capacity implies that neutral Nariai black holes have a macroscopic number of states that could be excited, justifying the use of a semi-classical approximation.
 We conclude that, expressed in terms of the redshifted energy $\tilde M$, in the Nariai limit there are still a large number of degrees of freedom available that can absorb heat and the statistical description does not break down.